Gmatieso/GameApp/README.md

 - Retrofit2
 - Coil
-- Compose Navigation
+- Compose Navigation :
 - Hilt Navigation
-- LiveData
+- LiveData : A lifecycle-aware data holder with observer pattern
-- ViewModel
-- Dagger Hilt
+- ViewModel : The viewModel class is designed to store and manage UI-related data in a lifecycle  concious way
+- Dagger-Hilt : A dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your Project
+- Kotlin Coroutines : A Concurrency design pattern that you can use on Android to simplify code that executes asynchronously

+- Material Library : Modular and customizable Material Design UI Components for Android

 ## Features